-After a recent media tasting (where they had me in to sample some of their menus) they generously shared the recipe for their Corner Bakery Refrigerator Swiss Oatmeal Recipe!
+After a recent media tasting (where they had me in to sample some items off their menu) they generously shared the recipe for their Corner Bakery Refrigerator Swiss Oatmeal Recipe!

-I’m mildly obsessed with their refrigerator oatmeal.
-It’s a bit different from an overnight oats recipe in that it only needs to sit for about half an hour (although you can leave it overnight).
+I'm mildly obsessed with their refrigerator oatmeal.
+It's a bit different from an overnight oats recipe in that it only needs to sit for about half an hour (although you can leave it overnight).

-The Chilled Berry Almond Swiss Oatmeal at Corner Bakery blew my mind and probably wasn’t something that I wouldn’t have normally ordered.
+The Chilled Berry Almond Swiss Oatmeal at Corner Bakery blew my mind and probably wasn’t something that I would have normally ordered.

 I probably would have had one of their delicious pastries or eggs and bacon like my son!
 The apple hand pie was crazy good, of course, I had to have a bite.